Real World Experiences of Hybrid IT – Part 2

 I want to break down my experiences into the three areas where I’ve seen cost concerns arise, and how planning a hybrid IT approach can help mitigate these.

 All public clouds offer many forms of virtual machines, ranging in cost, size, and capabilities.
 The provisioning model of the cloud make these easy to consume and adopt, but this is a double-edged sword.
 There are several brilliant use cases for these machines.
 It could be that you have a short-term need for additional compute power to supplement your existing estate.
 It might be that you need to perform some testing and need the extra resources available to you.
-Other options include being able to utilise hardware that you wouldn’t traditionally own, such as GPU-enabled platforms.
+Other options include being able to utilize hardware that you wouldn’t traditionally own, such as GPU-enabled platforms.

 When planned out correctly, these use cases make financial sense.
 It is a short-term need that can be fulfilled quickly and allows business agility.
 The cost vs. benefit is clear.
 On the flip side, leaving these services running long-term can start to spiral out of control.
 From my own test environment, I know that a running VM that you forget about can run up bills very quickly, and while my own environment and use cases are relatively small even for me, bills into the hundreds of pounds (or dollars) per month for a couple of machines that I had forgotten to shut down/destroy are common.
 Now multiply that to enterprise scale, and the bill can become very difficult to justify, let alone manage.
 Early adopters that took a lift-and-shift approach to cloud without a clear plan to refactor applications are now hitting these concerns.
 Initial savings of moving expenditure from Cap-Ex to Op-Ex masked the long-term impact to the business.